Bernard Lee Henderson

 Life as a Soldier During the Korean War

-Bernard Henderson would sleep in his foxhole with his clothes on in a sleeping bag in shifts with other Marines.
-As a Marine, they did not shower often since they were stationed up in the mountains.
-The most difficult time he had was trying to escape from a Chinese attack by running down railroad tracks since it was not even, but he just wanted to stay alive.
+Bernard Henderson discusses resting in his foxhole with his clothes on in a sleeping bag in shifts with other Marines.
+He explains as a Marine, they did not shower often since they were stationed up in the mountains.
+He believes the most difficult time he experienced was trying to escape from a Chinese attack by running down uneven railroad tracks with all he could think of was to just stay alive.
+He jokes before the Marines were issued flak jackets, the ponchos did not do much to stop the bullets.

 Share YouTube: